TwinLizzie/NGnoidTV/NGNUITY.md

 That's actually the beauty of this movement.
 It doesn't need the whole world to be on board in order to succeed.
 If we could just get one person to build themselves a fully automated, economically self-sufficient homestead - we've won the war.

-### What to do if Capitalism wins
+### What it means to never Surrender.
+What it means to have Pride

 "It's easier to imagine the end of the world than the end of Capitalism" - according to the Slavoj Zizek and Mark Fisher circles.

 It would in fact be better for the world to burn to the ground if Capitalism gets its way.
-There's two paths you can take: either become a Doomsday Prepper and isolationist, or just stop having kids and pour gasoline all over the flame; until the global economy is destroyed from population decline, riots, rampant crime and climate catastrophe.
+There's two paths you can take in the face of political hopelessness: either become a Doomsday Prepper and isolationist, or just stop having kids and pour gasoline all over the flame; until the global economy is destroyed from population decline, riots, rampant crime and climate catastrophe.

 If you're going to go the Doomsday Prepper route, make sure you stock up on a lion's share of computer chips, preferably with AI and deep learning capability.
 You're not going to repopulate the world without resorting to inbreeding - you need at least 500 people to do so successfully.
 Otherwise - good luck supporting incest and potentially giving birth to children with genetic disabilities, further putting strain on your tiny bunker colony.